-This “00” gauge layout depicts the station, good yard and stone loading areas of Ashbrook Dale a fictitious terminus station on a single line branch of the L.M.S off the main line to Manchester in Derbyshire.
+This 00 gauge layout was built and owned by two members.
+It depicted the station, goods yard, and stone loading areas of Ashbrook Dale, a fictitious terminus station in Derbyshire, on a single line branch of the LMS, off the main line to Manchester.

-The railway was instigated by the local quarry owners as a way of gaining more markets for their stone, and the automated stone loading facilities is a feature of the layout.
-With the coming of the railway the village of Ashbrook has thrived and the framers now have a dairy for the onward distribution. of their dairy products and milk.
+The railway was supposedly instigated by the local quarry owners as a way of gaining more markets for their stone, and the automated stone loading facilities were a feature of the layout.
+With the coming of the railway the village of Ashbrook has thrived and the framers now have a dairy for the onward distribution of their dairy products and milk.

-The layout is set in the 1930’s and reflects the L.M.S locos and rolling stock of this period.
-Much of the stock is kit built and includes experimental diesel electric locomotives that were trialled by the L.M.S at Derby.
-The working of the layout is with the public in mind so that there is a varied movements with typical rolling stock of the period.
+The layout was set in the 1930s and reflected the LMS locos and rolling stock of this period.
+Much of the stock was kit-built, and included experimental diesel-electric locomotives that were trialled by the LMS at Derby.
+The working of the layout was designed with the public in mind, so that there were varied movements with typical rolling stock of the period.

-All the building are typically L.M.S style and are scratch built from plasticcard the exception being the signal box which is a Churchill Brass Kit.
+All the buildings were typical LMS style and were scratch-built from plasticard.
+The exception was the signal box, which was a Churchill Brass Kit.

 The layout has now been dismantled, and parts of it incorporated in a new layout, Ashbrook Dale II.